Shalina Ali

 Susie is the Principal and Director of Victura Communications.
 She has over fifteen years of experience working closely with nonprofits and foundations to understand their communications needs, craft goals and strategic plans to meet them, and execute that strategy to align messaging across platforms.
 She brings this experience to the CAC through service on the Communications Team.

 Susie received her BA from Oberlin College and her MA from the University of Wisconsin-Milwaukee.
 She plays an active role in her community, serving on the CAC, directing the Take Back My Meds Milwaukee Coalition, and has served on numerous nonprofit boards.
-In her spare time, she likes to learn about cooking, talk about eating, and generally spend as much time as possible outside with friends and family, but especially with her wife, Laura, and their children, Asa and Forrest.
+In her spare time, she likes to learn about cooking, talk about eating, and generally spend as much time as possible outside with friends and family, but especially with her partner, Luc, and their children, Asa and Forrest.